Jane Seymour Talks Let's Get Physical & Career

 Actress Jane Seymour is timeless.
-While most women her age ended their careers a decade ago, the 66-year-old believes she is more comfortable as an actress now than she’s ever been.
+The 66-year-old believes she is more comfortable as an actress now than she’s ever been.
 Seymour is thriving in all aspects as a producer, philanthropist and star in the new Pop TV comedy “Let’s Get Physical.”
 While the early parts of Jane’s career were filled with serious roles in shows like “Dr. Quinn” and “Somewhere in Time,” Seymour is getting another opportunity to show off her underrated humor.

 Seymour chatted with CBS Local’s DJ Sixsmith about her new show, why “Wedding Crashers” changed her career and how she’s managed to do so many different things in her life.